 Diphtheria is a respiratory illness contracted by water vapour in the air and from contact with infected people.
 Diphtheria has an incubation period of 2.5 days.
 It can possibly cause death.

 Hepatitis A is spread via contaminated food and water, mainly from shellfish, or from person-to-person contact.
-Travelers which are coming from modern countries that have good hygiene are more at risk, as they will not have developed immunisation from pre-exposure.
+Travellers that are coming from modern countries that have good hygiene are more at risk, as they will not have developed immunisation from pre-exposure.

 Hepatitis B is spread from person to person via infected bodily fluid, such as blood/blood contact, infected medical equipment and via sexual transmission.